anirudhtomer/Plot_JS_Benchmarking/README.md

 Demo links with source code
 ----------
+I've used setTimeout() to introduce delay which should be assumed analogous to processing time for real applications.
 * [Demo without dependencies]
 * [Demo with custom graphing library]
 * [Demo in default mode]